Siwakornzz/tracing-service/README.md

 ## Configuration

 - **Jaeger URL**: The Go tracing service sends traces to the Jaeger collector at `http://localhost:14268/api/traces` by default.
 This can be modified as needed.
+- **Modify**:  main.go if a different collector is required.

+## Limitations
+- This project is a Proof of Concept (PoC) and not production-ready.
+- There is no persistence for trace data beyond what is stored in Jaeger.
+- It is only intended for demonstration and testing purposes.
 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.